sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/knex-migrations/README.md

 }
 ```

 This says to drop the `birth_date` column when you run the migration and to re-add the column when the migration is rolled back.
 This can also be saved along with the code in version control.
-Now, if we revert to an earlier version of the code, we've also rolled back Knex's instructions on how to build the database.
+This if you revert to an earlier version of the code, you can also roll back Knex's instructions on how to build the database.

 ## Creating a Migration